 - Asset-based loans

-Rapid Finance’s loan and MCA amounts may vary by loan type, but they offer financing of up to $10 million with terms as long as 30 years.
+Rapid Finance’s loan and MCA amounts vary by product type, but the company offers financing of up to $10 million with terms as long as 30 years.

 Rapid Finance Reviews and Complaints

-Before getting a loan or an MCA from Rapid Finance or any other business lending company, make sure to read some of its customer reviews, both good and bad, to get an idea of how the company treats its customers and how it responds to issues.
+Before getting a loan or an MCA from Rapid Finance or any other business lending company, read a mix of positive and negative customer reviews to understand how the company treats its customers and how it handles issues.

 Understanding How Rapid Finance Operates

-Rapid Finance offers some traditional forms of financing, including business term loans and SBA loans.
-However, it also offers more alternative funding methods, including merchant cash advances (MCAs).
-These methods tend to be a bit riskier since they’re an advance on future sales rather than your current assets or revenue.
-MCAs also tend to have looser requirements in terms of credit.
-For example, Rapid Finance offers financing to businesses with fair credit scores.
+MCAs tend to be riskier than traditional loans because they’re an advance on future sales rather than a loan against current assets or revenue.
+They also tend to have looser credit requirements, which is why Rapid Finance can offer financing to businesses with fair credit scores.

 MCAs can be an effective form of working capital for many businesses, but they also come with risks.
 Make sure to do your research and fully understand the terms of your agreement before taking money from Rapid Finance or any other company for an MCA.